 Call for Papers

-Artificial Intelligence (AI) is reshaping the landscape of higher education—particularly in science, technology, engineering, and mathematics (STEM) disciplines.
-With its capability to create interactive, engaging, and highly adaptable learning environments, AI holds the potential to revolutionize how engineering and computer science are taught.
-From intelligent tutoring systems to automated feedback and personalized learning pathways, AI introduces innovative tools that enhance both teaching practices and learning outcomes.
-However, this transformation also presents significant challenges.
-Concerns around academic integrity in assessments, the reliability and fairness of AI systems, data privacy, and the evolving role of educators must be carefully addressed.
-Beyond the classroom, AI is transforming the qualifications expected of new graduates.
+Beyond the classroom itself, AI is transforming the qualifications expected of new graduates.
 The growing digitization of industry and the rise of software-driven products are driving the demand for engineers and scientists equipped with both traditional technical skills and emerging digital capabilities.
 This shift calls for a fundamental rethinking—not just of how we teach, but also what we teach.

-This workshop aims to bring together educators, researchers, AI developers, and institutional leaders to explore how we can harness the opportunities AI presents in engineering and computer science education at universities while proactively addressing the challenges.
-Through interdisciplinary dialogue and knowledge exchange, this workshop seeks to envision a future where AI complements human teaching and fosters more inclusive, impactful, and scalable learning environments for the next generation of engineers and computer scientists.
-It will also serve as a platform to discuss how education must evolve as AI reshapes engineering roles and workplace expectations.
-We invite submissions on a broad range of topics, including but not limited to:
+This workshop aims to bring together educators, researchers, AI developers, and institutional leaders to explore how we can harness the opportunities AI presents in typical engineering and computer science workflows while proactively addressing the challenges.
+Through interdisciplinary dialogue and knowledge exchange, this workshop seeks to envision a future where AI complements human capabilities within STEM disciplines.
+The workshop will also serve as a platform to discuss how education must evolve as AI reshapes engineering roles and workplace expectations.

 • AI-Enhanced Teaching and Learning